junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > Dean turns seventeen today. <u>We went shooting.
 Then I sent him out on his first hunt.
 I've let him take the lead before, but I've always been there to back him up.
 This time he's on his own.
 Partly it's a test, and partly I wanted some time with Sammy.
-Should be no problem for Dean.</u> Ghosts of two nuns haunting St. Stephen's Indian Mission in Riverton, Wyonming.
+Should be no problem for Dean.</u> Ghosts of two nuns haunting St. Stephen's Indian Mission in Riverton, Wyoming.
 Simple salt-and-burn mission.
 Nuns in love with each other, then discovered.
 Killed themselves.
 We scoped the situation out, figured that something must be left behind that's now a focus for the haunting.
 Bible, rosary beads, some small article that's hidden somewhere in their room. <u>I figured Dean would take care of it no problem, but I still stayed close by with Sammy.</u>

 Seventeen, 1996.1.24, John sends Dean to his first solo hunting.
 Two nuns in love with each other, that's his first case.

 > The boys are old enough now that we can start spending a little more time in one place.
 Thinking California, maybe.
 When I need to fly solo, <u>they're big enough to stay home by themselves for a while without me worrying.
-When we go on a hunt together, they can bring their homework.</u> That's what I watnted to talk to Sammy about.
+When we go on a hunt together, they can bring their homework.</u> That's what I wanted to talk to Sammy about.
 It's going to be hard enough getting his bullheaded self through adolescence without also having to fight every other day about how he wants to be Jimmy Normal.
 We can make this work if we do it together -- but he's going to have to know that everyone pulls their weight.
 Mary comes first.

 So the boys are still going to schools and have homework.
 And John didn't use to leave them alone just by themselves before 1996, before Dean's seventeen and Sam's thirteen.
 Means he must always have babysitter or some hunter watching over them.
 That's not so bad then.
 Not as bad as purely alone, still bad.